awslabs/amazon-emr-cli/README.md

 python3 -m pip install -U emr-cli
 ```

 > **Note** This tutorial assumes you have already [setup EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/setting-up.html) and have an EMR Serverless application, job role, and S3 bucket you can use.
-You can also use the `emr bootstrap` command.
+If not, you can use the `emr bootstrap` command.

 1. Create a sample project